henettaja/solita-dev-names/README.md

-# Getting Started with Create React App
+# Solita Dev Academy 2021 exercise

 This is an application excercise to Solita Dev Academy 2021.